kwirk/eventgallery/admin/doc/readme.md

     	- removed some strict warnings while in the events list
     	- avoid fail to render an image because of invalid EXIF data
     	- fixes square sized image defect when images are coming from picasa web
+    	- fixes issue in case url rewriting with a suffix is enabled.
+In this case the cart does not work.

 ## 2.6.7